woodpjames/CS1632_Spring2021/course-info.md

 ## Group Work

-Please submit this [Partnership Contract](partnership_contract.txt) to GradeScope by 8/28.
+Please submit the Partnership Contract on GradeScope by 2/5.
 Your expectations as a group member are outlined clearly on the contract.
 You may resubmit the contract at a later time, at which time the new contract will come into effect.

 ## Project Details